-Question Answer How large is the Dominion KX II?
-Dominion KX II is only 1U high (except the KX2-864 and KX2-464, which are 2U), fits in a standard 19" rack mount and is only 11.4" (29 cm) deep.
-The Dominion KX2-832 and KX2-864 are 13.8" (36 cm) deep.
-Remote Access How many users can remotely access servers on each Dominion KX II?
+Question Answer How many users can remotely access servers on each Dominion KX II?
 Dominion KX II models offer remote connections for up to eight users per user channel to simultaneously access and control a unique target server.
 For one-channel devices like the DKX2-116, up to eight remote users can access and control a single target server.
 For two-channel devices, like the DKX2-216, up to eight users can access and control the server on channel one and up to another eight users on channel two.
 For four-channel devices, up to eight users per channel, for a total of 32 (8 x 4) users, can access and control four servers.
 Likewise, for the eight-channel devices, up to eight users can access a single server, up to an overall maximum of 32 users across the eight channels.
 Can I remotely access servers from my iPhone or iPad?
 Yes.
 Starting with Dominion KX II Release 2.4 and CC-SG Release 5.2, users can access servers connected to the KX II using their iPhone or iPad.
 Can two people look at the same server at the same time?
 Yes.
 Actually, up to eight people can access and control any single server at the same time.
 Can two people access the same server, one remotely and one from the local port?
 Yes.
 The local port is completely independent of the remote "ports."
 The local port can access the same server using the PC-Share feature.
 In order to access Dominion KX II from a client, what hardware, software or network configuration is required?
-Because Dominion KX II is completely Web-accessible, it doesn't require customers to install proprietary software on clients used for access.
+Because Dominion KX II is completely Web- accessible, it doesn't require customers to install proprietary software on clients used for access.
 (An optional installed client is available on www.raritan.com; this is required for access by an external modem.)
 Dominion KX II can be accessed through major Web browsers, including: Internet Explorer® and Firefox®.
-Dominion KX II can now be accessed on Windows, Linux and Macintosh® desktops, via Raritan's new Windows Client, and the JavaTM-based Multiplatform and Virtual KVM ClientTM.
+Dominion KX II can be accessed on Windows, Linux and Mac® desktops, via Raritan's Windows Client, and the JavaTM-based Multiplatform and Virtual KVM ClientTM.
 Dominion KX II administrators can also perform remote management (set passwords and security, rename servers, change IP address, etc.) using a convenient browser-based interface.